-Types of Original PMAs Fee Due at the Time of Submission A Traditional Fee in effect at the time of submission Submitted on or after Oct.
-1, 2002 1 com offect at the time of Submission Modular \$ 0.0 First module submitted before Oct.
-1, 2002 Modular Fee in effect at the time of submission First module submitted on or after Oct.
-1, 2002 Licensing Agreement Fee in effect at the time of submission Submitted on or after Oct.
-1, 2002
+Types of Original PMAs Fee Due at the Time of Submission ^A Traditional Submitted on or after Oct.
+1, 2002 Fee in effect at the time of submission Modular First module submitted before Oct.
+1, 2002 \$ 0.0 Modular First module submitted on or after Oct.
+1, 2002 Fee in effect at the time of submission Licensing Agreement Submitted on or after Oct.
+1, 2002 Fee in effect at the time of submission

-A In accordance with section 738(c) of MDUFMA, FDA will adjust the fees each year to account for inflation, changes in workload, and other factors.
+^AIn accordance with section 738(c) of MDUFMA, FDA will adjust the fees each year to account for inflation, changes in workload, and other factors.
 FDA will announce the new fees for the next fiscal year in a Federal Register notice no later than 60 days before the start of that fiscal year, and post these fees on our website at www.fda.gov/cdrh/mdufma/index.html.